Harden My Heart: Background and release

 The first version was recorded by Seafood Mama in the band members' basement in Portland in 1980.
 After changing their name to Quarterflash and getting signed to Geffen, they re-recorded the song at the Record Plant in Los Angeles.
 Ross said the re-recording had a better guitar solo, as well as better sound quality in general.

+After changing their name, Quarterflash released their self-titled debut album in 1981 that contains the new version of "Harden My Heart".
+This power ballad version was released as the album's first single.
+In February 1982, it reached No. 3 on the Billboard Hot 100, No. 1 on the Billboard Rock Top Tracks chart, and No. 41 on the Billboard Adult Contemporary chart.
+Worldwide, the song charted in Australia, Canada, New Zealand, South Africa, the United Kingdom, and German-speaking Europe.